ernestmummey/Amazon-FullStack-Clone/README.md

 # Amazon-Fullstack-Clone
 This Amazon clone will be partially interactive and will allow you to add items to the shopping cart and will allow you to checkout the items
-This program will use: React, Material UI, Firebase, and Stripe API
+This program will use: React, Redux, Material UI, Firebase(Authentication, database, hoisting), and Stripe API

 ## Under Construction